NBA-Curry leads Warriors past Celtics to level Finals series | Sports-Games

 NBA-Curry leads Warriors past Celtics to level Finals series

-Curry, who was questionable to even play in the game after he injured his foot in Wednesday's Game Three, carried his squad to the gritty road win in front of a hostile crowd at TD Garden in Boston.
-"We knew how big this game was," Curry said.
+"Just stunning," he said.
+"This is the strongest physically he's ever been in his career, and it's allowing him to do what he's doing."
+Thompson said it was Curry's best Finals performance ever.
+"This was nearly a must-win game, and to go out there and shoot as efficiently as he did, and grab 10 rebounds and they were attacking him on defense?" he said.

 Stephen Curry erupted for 43 points as the Golden State Warriors beat the Boston Celtics 107-97 on Friday to even the best-of-seven Finals series 2-2.
-Curry, who was questionable to even play in the game after he injured his foot in Wednesday's Game Three, carried his squad to the gritty road win in front of a hostile crowd at TD Garden in Boston.
+Curry, who was questionable to even play after he injured his foot in Wednesday's Game Three, put the team on his back to secure the gritty win in front of a hostile crowd at TD Garden in Boston.

 "We knew how big this game was," Curry said.
 "I just thank God that I avoided significant injury.
-For us to come out and do what we did and go home?
-That five-and-a-half-hour flight home just got a little bit better."
+And for us to come out and do what we did and go home?
+That five-and-a-half hour flight home just got a little bit better."

-Curry put the game on ice with his eighth three-pointer of the game, which gave the Warriors a six-point cushion with less that two minutes to go in the back-and-forth contest.
-Andrew Wiggins provided crucial support for Curry, scoring 17 points and grabbing up a career-high 16 rebounds while playing excellent defense.
+Curry put the game on ice with his seventh three pointer, which gave the Warriors a six-point cushion with less than two minutes to go in the back-and-forth contest.
+Andrew Wiggins provided crucial support for Curry, scoring 17 points and grabbing a career-high 16 rebounds while playing excellent defense.

+The Celtics got off to a solid start and held a six point lead at halftime thanks to the aggressive play of Jaylen Brown and poor shooting by the visitors.
+But the Boston offense got stagnant late in the fourth to open the door for Golden State, who took a 95-94 lead on a straightaway three pointer by Klay Thompson.

+The Warriors would not trail again as they improved to 6-0 after a loss in the playoffs.
+Curry's brilliance helped cover for subpar play from some of his supporting cast.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)